nkasmanoff/jetson-copilot/README.md

 ## Remaining Steps

 Model is fine-tuned and lives on HF.
 I figured out how to host it, and tested that on a separate environemnt.
-Just waiting for the updated SD card to work, set up a proxy server using ngrok, and then this thing is ready to go.
+Just waiting for the updated SD card in the mail, then will set up a proxy server using ngrok, and this thing is ready to go.